Livox-SDK/livox_ros2_driver/README.md

    `git clone https://github.com/Livox-SDK/livox_ros2_driver.git ws_livox/src`

-&ensp;&ensp;&ensp;&ensp;***Note :***
+***Note :***

-&ensp;&ensp;&ensp;&ensp;Be sure to use the above command to clone the code to the local, otherwise it will compile error due to the file path problem.
+Be sure to use the above command to clone the code to the local, otherwise it will compile error due to the file path problem.

-2. Use the following command to build livox_ros2_driver :
+1. Use the following command to build livox_ros2_driver :

    ```bash
    cd ws_livox
    colcon build
    ```

+***IMPORTANT :***

+If you would like to compile livox_ros2_driver, be sure to delete/rename the "livox_sdk_static.a" file in the "/usr/local/lib/" directory.
+The livox_ros2_driver would build a shared library of [Livox-SDK](https://github.com/Livox-SDK/Livox-SDK) on its own.

-3. Source the environment
+1. Source the environment

    `source ./install/setup.sh`